01618830666

 One of the key features of glyphosate is its systemic action, which means it is translocated throughout the entire plant.
 This allows the herbicide to reach even the underground rhizomes of plants like Japanese knotweed, ensuring effective control.

-Due to its systemic nature, glyphosate is highly effective at targeting and killing a wide range of plants, including many weeds.
+Due to its systemic nature, glyphosate is highly effective at targeting and killing many plants, including many weeds.
 However, its effectiveness is not limited to invasive plants like Japanese knotweed, making it a valuable tool in weed control when used responsibly and according to the manufacturer’s instructions.

 Spraying knotweed?